sylvain-lec/blink/README.md

 ## Features

-- Sends desktop notifications at a configurable interval (every 15 seconds by default)
+- Sends desktop notifications at a configurable interval (every 15 seconds by default, change with the `-interval` flag)
 - Works on macOS (Intel & Apple Silicon), Linux, and Windows
 - Lightweight and easy to use